Lucyjpjones/lj-fscr/README.md

   - Used for success and error responses to add to the user journey.

 - **Payments**
+  - Stripe payments used to manage site card transactions.

 ### **To do list**

 #### Status

+> Project is: <u>ongoing</u>

+I will continue to update my website to meet my clients expectations.
+I have further development plans which I have listed below.

 **Future Development plans**
+- Add more social logging in options for users.
+- Add more payment options for my users, including apple pay to improve user experience with quicker checkout.
+- Add a review option for members to give their opinion on products and programmes .
+As this is a startup there is currently no orders this was a lower priority to complete.

 ---